-- If you’ve had a recent hospital stay other than TGH please provide those reports as well.
+- If you have had a recent hospital stay at a hospital other than TGH, please provide those reports.

 The Initial Visit

-The initial visit is the first step in the transplantation process for eligible patients, for any organ.
+The initial visit is the first step in the transplantation process for eligible patients.
 During this visit, you will meet a transplant coordinator and the primary physician who will direct your progress through the transplant evaluation process.
 This visit allows the transplant team members to review your medical history, current medications and answer your questions.

 This appointment may take three to four hours.
 The results may be one of the following:

 - Your condition is too early to be considered for transplantation

 - Further diagnostic tests are needed to further investigate your illness.
 These tests can be done through your primary care physician.

 - You have other medical conditions that do not allow us to consider you for transplantation because transplant surgery would be more harmful to you than beneficial.

 - There are no absolute contraindications noted and your condition warrants a full transplant evaluation in the near future.
 In that case, the transplant physician will discuss his/her opinion with you before your visit ends.

 During this phase of the transplant process, you will go through medical testing, a psychosocial assessment, and consultations with our transplant physicians to see if you are a potential candidate for organ transplantation.
 This is also a time for you and your family to learn as much about transplantation as possible.